Attended vs. Unattended RPA

 In each case, the platform should be flexible enough to offer native capabilities to support both scenarios.

-Building a center of excellence that engages both business and IT teams provides an effective way of creating real value through automation.
+Building a Center of Excellence (CoE) that engages both business and IT teams is an effective way to create real value through automation.

-Securing the system is essential, but you’ll want a solution from an RPA vendor who can deliver both simplicity as well as scale.
-Successful automation programs grow quickly, so you’ll want to ensure that the RPA vendor you select offers the capability to grow quickly and support the ongoing needs of your business.
-Look for an RPA vendor with a track record of success scaling up their clients’ intelligent automation programs.
+Securing the system is essential, but you’ll want a solution from an RPA vendor who can deliver both simplicity and scale.
+Successful automation programs grow quickly.
+Ensure the RPA vendor you select lets you grow quickly and supports the ongoing needs of your business.
+Look for an RPA vendor with a track record of success scaling up their clients’ IA programs.

-Intelligent automation and hyperautomation expand the opportunity to interact with systems, using artificial intelligence and machine learning platforms that can be mixed and matched to provide solutions tailored to the business needs.
-This powerful flexibility to grow from modest automations to very complex and compelling solutions is the benefit of leveraging a mature RPA vendor.
+Intelligent automation and hyperautomation expand the opportunity to interact with systems, using AI and machine learning platforms that you can mix and match to provide solutions tailored to your business needs.
+This powerful flexibility to grow—from modest automations to very complex and compelling solutions—is the benefit of working with a mature RPA vendor.

 As you start your automation journey, make sure your RPA provider can support you.
 This includes training and access to an active community of like-minded users and experts to help with questions about implementation, process designs and automation operations.